 Your true home is this body.
 This mind.
 This moment.
 There, says Kaira Jewel Lingo, you’ll find peace and freedom.
-From her forthcoming book We Were Made for These Times: Ten Lessons on Moving through Change, Loss, and Disruption, available October 2021.
+From her new book We Were Made for These Times: Ten Lessons on Moving through Change, Loss, and Disruption.

 But the stone that the builder refuse